CV

 Built an e-commerce platform after another company went bankrupt and left their clients stranded.
 Nothing motivates quite like angry business owners who can't sell things.
 Kanban boards were involved.

-- Real-time ERP integration: Built bidirectional sync with Microsoft Dynamics NAV, establishing ERP as single source of truth for inventory, pricing, and customer data
+- Real-time ERP integration: Built bidirectional sync with Microsoft Dynamics NAV.
+Made inventory, pricing, and customer data flow reliably between systems that really didn't want to talk to each other.

 Developer — ScriptServer Intl